PeiyuanZhangNY/A-normative-account-of-procrastination/README.md

 # Files in the folder perfectionism data and analysis:
-perfectionism_rawdata.xlsx : The raw data of participants’ response to Self-oriented subscale of perfectionism from Hewitt, P. L., & Flett, G. L. (1990) and response to our designed questionnaire to test a power-law relationship between reward and final performance.
+perfectionism_rawdata_clean.xlsx : The raw data of participants’ response to Self-oriented subscale of perfectionism from Hewitt, P. L., & Flett, G. L. (1990) and response to our designed questionnaire to test a power-law relationship between reward and final performance.

 perfectionism_model.m Model fitting program for a power-law relationship between reward and final performance. perfectionism_DataAnalysis.ipynb data analysis program for the section: Empirical evidence supporting our model’s potential to represent perfectionism.